memfault/interrupt/_posts/2020-06-23-device-firmware-update-cookbook.md

 be transferred.

 > Note: The `VTOR` register is available on the Cortex-M0+,M3,M4,M7, but not on
 > the older M0.
-Unfortunately this makes building a bootloader much more
+Unfortunately, this makes building a bootloader much more
 > complicated on that platform.

 ### Writing & Committing Images

 Writing a new firmware image is the whole purpose of this exercise, so how do we do the deed?
-We won't cover *transferring* the image over to your firmware, that varies greatly depending on your use, but once the transfer has occured we must:
+We won't cover *transferring* the image over to your firmware, that varies greatly depending on your use, but once the transfer has occurred we must:

 1. Write the image